Longtime San Francisco Giants owner Peter Magowan dies

+Peter Magowan, the lifelong Giants fan who formed the ownership group that kept the team in San Francisco with a sparkling waterfront ballpark, died Sunday after a battle with cancer.
+He was 76.

-Magowan was a lifelong Giants fan ever since going to games at the Polo Grounds in New York and then played a critical role in the team's success over the last quarter-century.
+Magowan was a fan ever since going to games at the Polo Grounds in New York and then played a critical role in the team's success over the last quarter-century.

+"During a tenuous period for the franchise, Peter stepped up and led the group that purchased the Giants and kept them in San Francisco," commissioner Rob Manfred said.
+"With groundbreaking vision, he then guided the effort that resulted in a ballpark that became a landmark for the city.
+In his 16 seasons of leadership, Peter oversaw a winning, civic-minded ballclub that represented the spirit of San Francisco.
+The foundation created under his direction helped make the Giants the model club they remain today."

 Magowan helped form the ownership group that bought the franchise for $100 million from Bob Lurie in December 1992 to keep the team from moving to Tampa Bay.
 One of his first moves was signing Barry Bonds to a six-year, $43.5 million free agent deal even before he formally completed the purchase of the team.